Updated: Mar 8

 The British writer, mathematician and logician Charles Lutwidge Dodgson (which was Lewis Carroll’s real name) worked in the fields of geometry, matrix algebra, mathematical logic and linear algebra.
 Dodgson was also an influential logician.
 (He introduced the Method of Trees; which was the earliest use of a truth tree.)
 For some time Dodgson was Mathematical Lecturer at Christ Church, Oxford University.

 And, of course, Dodgson (under the name Lewis Carroll) also wrote Alice in Wonderland, Alice Through the Looking Glass and many other books and poems.

 Lewis Carroll (I’ll use Dodgson’s better-known pen name from now on) formulated his premises paradox in 1895.
 (The argument was advanced in Carroll’s paper ‘What the Tortoise Said to Achilles’; which was published by the journal Mind.)
 This paradox refers to the possibility of infinite premises being required in order to reach a single conclusion.

 Firstly, two or more premises are usually linked to a conclusion in a logical argument.

-Now that can often be a question of the logical — or indeed metaphysical — nature of the link between premises and conclusion: whether it’s an example of entailment, consequence, implication or whatnot.
+Now that can be a question of the philosophical nature of the link between premises and conclusion: whether it’s an example of entailment (or logical consequence), implication (or material implication) or whatnot.
 However, that wasn’t the point that Lewis Carroll was making.
 He was making a purely logical (not a philosophy-of-logic) point.

-Just as we brought in a premise to link two (or three) premises to a conclusion: now we have to say how this new premise is itself linked to those two (or three) premises.
-Or, alternatively, how all three (or four) premises (when taken together) are linked to the conclusion.
+Just as we brought in a premise to link two, three or more premises to a conclusion: now we have to say how this new premise is itself linked to those previous premises.
+Or, alternatively, we’ll need to know how all the premises (when taken together) are linked to the conclusion.